russoee/russoee/README.md

 # <a href="https://www.linkedin.com/in/russo-eric/">Eric Russo</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I am deeply committed to cybersecurity and enjoy applying practical, hands-on approaches to solving complex challenges.
+From securing network environments to performing vulnerability assessments and threat analysis, my projects reflect a dedication to understanding and addressing real-world security concerns.
+I invite you to explore my work, which highlights my focus on improving security operations and developing effective solutions in this constantly evolving field.

 ## ⚠️ Vulnerability Management Projects